Institutes of the Christian Religion: Translations

 We are not our owne: therefore let neither our owne reason nor our owne will beare rule in our counselles and doinges.
 We are not our owne: therefore let us not make this the ende for us to tend unto, to seke that which may be expediét for us according to the flesh.
-We are not our owne: therefore so much as we may, let us foreget our selves and all things that our our owne.
+We are not our owne: therefore so much as we may, let us foreget our selves and all things that are our owne.
 On the other side, we are God's: therefore let us live and dye to him.

 In the nineteenth century there were two translations, one by John Allen (1813).
 The same passage in the Allen translation, Institutes, III, 7:

 We are not our own; therefore neither our reason nor our will should predominate in our deliberations and actions.
 We are not our own; therefore let us not propose it as our end, to seek what may be expedient for us according to the flesh.
 We are not our own; therefore, let us, as far as possible, forget ourselves and all things that are ours.
 On the contrary, we are God's; to him, therefore, let us live and die.

 Also from the nineteenth century, the Henry Beveridge (1845) translation, Institutes, III, 7:

 We are not our own; therefore, neither is our own reason or will to rule our acts and counsels.
 We are not our own; therefore, let us not make it our end to seek what may be agreeable to our carnal nature.
 We are not our own; therefore, as far as possible, let us forget ourselves and the things that are ours.
 On the other hand, we are God's; let us, therefore, live and die to him.

 The most recent from Latin is the 1960 edition, translated by Ford Lewis Battles and edited by John T. McNeill, currently considered the most authoritative edition by scholars.
 The Battles translation of the same passage, Institutes, III, 7:

 We are not our own: let not our reason nor our will, therefore, sway our plans and deeds.
 We are not our own: let us therefore not set it as our goal to seek what is expedient for us according to the flesh.
 We are not our own: in so far as we can, let us therefore forget ourselves and all that is ours.
 Conversely, we are God's: let us therefore live for him and die for him.